SerhiiCho/playground/node/parser-tutorial/README.md

 ## Other notes

-- The program is just a list of expression statements, variable statements or block statements.
+- The program is just a list of expression statements, variable statements or block statements;
-- Every expression statement has expression as a key.
+- Every expression statement has expression as a key;
-- **S-expression** is an AST (abstract syntax tree) format that fits the best for interpreters.
+- **S-expression** is an AST (abstract syntax tree) format that fits the best for interpreters;
 - **Program** AST node returns list of statements **StatementList**.
 Statements will be multiple types;
 - The lowest precedence is always on the top of the EST node, in program it will be executed at the end.
 For example `x = 10 + 1`, in this example assignment has the lowest precedence, it will be the first in EST code in the expression.
-Because first we need is to execute `10 + 1`, and after we get the result `11`, we should assign it to the identifier `x`.
+Because first we need is to execute `10 + 1`, and after we get the result `11`, we should assign it to the identifier `x`;
+- **Unary operator** is the operator that has only one operand, in JavaScript it's logic not `!` and `-` that we put before the expression;